reactioncommerce/reaction-docs/developer/contributing.md

 ###### PR author

-Summarize the your solution to the problem, as well as any other solutions you may have tried along the way that may not have worked.
+Summarize your solution to the problem.
+Please include short descriptions of any solutions you tested before arriving at your final solution.
+This will help reviewers know why you decided to solve this problem in this particular way and will speed up the review process.

 ###### Reviewer